jyotiradityast/jyotiradityast/README.md

-Hi, I’m @jyotiradityast
+Hi, I’m Jyotiraditya S. Tomar
-I’m currently learning Data Analytics.

 <!---
 jyotiradityast/jyotiradityast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.